ASU Library LibLessons

 - Save.

-After students submit their badge, you will want to verify it is correct.
-The image below is what the certificate should look like.
-It includes the badge title, the student's name, their ASUrite email, and the date of completion.
+After students submit their credential, you will want to verify that it is correct.
+The image below is what the credential will look like in the Canvas Speed Grader tool.
+The two blue markers indicate where you will find the student's identification information.

-Note: the example is from the LibLesson: APA Citation Style course.
+Note: The example is from the LibLesson: Searching for Articles and Sources credential.